Chapter 4:

 “Gah!”
 I coughed as her sharp nails gripped around the actively pumping organ.

 “Sit still!
 Stop squirming, yuh’baby.”
-She hissed, flexing her fingers in an alternating pattern.
-“I have to inscribe the God Clause on your heart.”
+She hissed, fiddling her fingers in an alternating pattern.
+“I have to inscribe the contract addenda on your heart.”

 “Soul?
 Boy, I have that now.
-So, if you’ve got enough energy to ask stupid questions, you should have enough to stop squirming!
-There you go, we’re done.”
+You shot a fat wad of it into my mouth, remember?
+Delicious!
+So, if you’ve got enough energy to ask stupid questions, you should have enough to stop squirming!"

 She then took a moment to explain that, as part of the contract, there was no rush to complete the prophetic task ahead of me.
-She insisted that I first swindle a triop of misfit scumbags to join me on a fun adventure and go find a dungeon or slay a dragon.
-Ultimately, Phyllis wanted me to do something to ease into the world I now lived in.
+She insisted that I do something that I wanted to do, giving me recommendations like swindling a triop of misfit scumbags to join me on a fun adventure or go find a dungeon and slay a dragon.
+Ultimately, Phyllis wanted me to do something to ease into the world I now lived in before potentially getting myself killed working for her.

-But, with that said, we both knew that this world was set to go from a fragile peace to a grand cosmic war over the next six to seven years, so time wasn’t really on my side.
+And, with that thought, I remembered that while my plans were wonderful, the world of Esseria was set to go from a fragile peace to a grand cosmic war over the next six to seven years.
+So, ultimately, time wasn’t really on my side.

 “What?”
 I asked as Phyllis shoved her hand once more into my chest, this time gripping something deeper and foreign inside of me.
 “Gah!
 Stop doing that!”

 The pain of Phyllis rummaging around my very essence was excruciating.
-It was as though my consciousness, and every cell of my body, had become instantly engulfed by a raging inferno.
-And after just a few seconds of this torment, my world went dark.
+It was as though every cell of my body had become instantly engulfed by a raging inferno.
+And, after just a few seconds of this torment, my world went dark.

 Please sign in to leave a comment.